Skidamek/AutoModpack/README.md

 # **Welcome to AutoModpack,**

 # Key features
+- Your players no longer have to update mods.
 - Modpack hosting
 - Easy download/update modpack (add mods, delete mods, add configs whatever you want)
-- Your players no longer have to update mods.
+- Sync server mods with modpack mods.
-- Update checker. (only for clients for now)
+- Update checker.

-Coming soon
-- Auto copy mods from mods installed on servers to modpack.
-- Config

 # How to use